safespring/web/content/blogg/2024/2024-08-vmware-exit.md

 professionals take care of the somewhat complex task of Operating OpenStack in a secure and stable manner.

-{{< distance >}}

-{{% custom-card image="/img/card/safespring-move-from-vmware.svg" cardtitle="Get a free assessment for migrating your VMware workloads to Safespring" %}}
-Safespring offers a free assessment service to help you migrate workloads from VMware to our platform, tailored to your needs.
-This includes identifying current VMware products, assessing automation levels, and creating a proof of concept for migration.

-{{< localbutton text="Start the assessment" link="https://next.safespring.com/apps/forms/s/miJx5AFAb988X5EjwCLF5LGd" >}}

-{{% /custom-card %}}

-{{< distance >}}

 ### Closing the gap

 Safespring offers a free assessment service to estimate the key activities